sezanzeb/input-remapper/readme/usage.md

 To open the UI to modify the mappings, look into your applications menu and search for 'Key Mapper'.
 You should be prompted for your sudo password as special permissions are needed to read events from `/dev/input/` files.
-You can also start it via `sudo key-mapper-gtk`.
+You can also start it via `key-mapper-gtk`.

 <p align="center">
   <img src="usage_1.png"/>